Posted: October 5, 2020

 Medical issues and a reduction in social activities are other red flags.

 According to LaChele Henkle Weaver, president and CEO at Luminary Healthcare Companies, LLC, when the signs are there, it’s important to take steps to introduce the subject of assisted living in the right way.
 She says to set a time when there won’t be any distractions, avoid stressful situations, and keep the conversation positive and productive.
 She suggests inviting decision-makers to the meeting.
+You may not know how to convince a parent to go to assisted living, so Weaver offers advice on how to navigate this difficult conversation.

 In that first discussion about assisted living, Henkle Weaver says you can ask your loved one to describe what they perceive as “a quality of life” and compare how different it is from their current situation.
 You don’t have to go it alone.
 It’s helpful to engage with others, like their doctors, peers, or extended family members who have experience with the benefits of assisted living.